me-box-archive/databox-store-blob/README.md

 # databox-store-blob

 Databox Store for JSON data blobs handles time series and key value data.
+Based on mongoDB.

 The datastore exposes an HTTP-based API on port 8080 and a WebSocket based API for live data.
 All requests must have arbiter tokens passed as per section 7.1